zablon-oigo/terraform/EC2/README.md

 }
 ```
 - In the above code, we have defined the Amazon Linux 2 AMI.
 The AMI ID mentioned above is for the US-east-1 region.
-- We have added the user data to install the apache server.
+- We have added the user data to install the Apache server.
 - We have provided tags for the EC2 instance.
 - Save the file by pressing Ctrl + S.
 ### Create an Output file